exacheck/exacheck-website/docs/deployment/examples.md

 [ExaBGP][ExaBGP GitHub] needs to be configured to execute ExaCheck.
 By default the ExaBGP configuration is located in `/etc/exabgp/exabgp.conf`.

+!!! warning

+    ExaBGP must be configured with the environment variable `exabgp.api.ack` set to `false`.
+If deploying using the Docker container this is already handled for you.
+A future release of ExaCheck will resolve this.

 These configurations can be used as a template:

 === "Single Neighbor"